-The Faculty of Architecture and the Built Environment will award 8 scholarships to exchange students to non-EU destinations, outside of Europe + exchange students to the UK.
+The Faculty of Architecture and the Built Environment will award 8 scholarships to exchange students to destinations outside of Europe + exchange students to the UK.

 Amount: once € 1250,00 (amount 2021-2022)

 The Faculty of Architecture and the Built Environment can select 8 students for this scholarship!
 To be eligible you should meet the general conditions ánd the following requirements:

 - Selected for an exchange semester to one of our non-European partner universities

 - Broad interests and development